-ANYONE!
-If you are not sure, but feel that you might need financial aid to pursue a degree program, you should read this section carefully and inquire further for details on aid programs.
+If you feel you might need financial aid to pursue a degree program, you should read this section carefully and inquire further for details on aid programs.
 Frequently, students find themselves short of the financial resources required to pursue a college degree.
-IF YOU NEED AID, YOU SHOULD APPLY.
+IF YOU NEED ASSISTANCE, YOU SHOULD APPLY.